Feature request #6445

 Or do I misunderstand something?

-#1 Updated by Alister Hood almost 5 years ago
+#1 Updated by Alister Hood about 5 years ago

 (c) Difference: Overlay layers such that output contains areas not intersecting the clip layer.